 Norgeston contains the hormone levonorgestrel, a type of progestogen.
 Other ingredients include lactose, maize starch, povidone, polyethylene glycol 6000, calcium carbonate (E170), talc, magnesium stearate (E 572), sucrose and montan glycol wax.

-The Progesterone only pill (POP) / mini pill (Norgeston) is a small tablet you swallow daily that (unlike the combined pill) only contains one hormone – progesterone.
-It prevents pregnancy by making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it.
-The progestogen only pills with desogestrel in them (so all of them except Micronor, Noriday and Norgeston) can also stop ovulation.
+The progestogen only pill (aka progesterone only pill, POP or mini pill) is a small tablet you swallow daily that (unlike the combined pill) only contains one hormone – progestogen.
+It prevents pregnancy by making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for a fertilised egg to implant in it.

 Your doctor or nurse will do some tests to make sure that you can take the Norgeston pill.
 They check your medical history, make sure that you’re not pregnant and take your blood pressure.

 Most women can start the pill at any time in their period cycle.
 However unless you start the mini pill on the first day of your period, you won’t be protected from pregnancy straight away.
 Make sure you read the packet carefully and use condoms or other methods until you’re covered.

 There are special instructions for starting a contraceptive pill if you have just had a baby, abortion or miscarriage.